Sunday, 15 March 2020

 (4) Hypocrisy and Pseudo-humility

-See, Iskconites know that they have a bad reputation among the general Hindus in Malaysia because of their uncouth and pesty behaviour in the name of merciful preaching.
+See, Iskconites know that they have a bad reputation among the Hindus in Malaysia because of their uncouth and pesty behaviour in the name of merciful preaching.
 So they adopt silly methods in an attempt to debunk the fanatical label.

 You will them having typical quotes to approve their apparent 'respect' the deities they called 'demigods' - to demonstrate that they are not fanatical but merely quoting the scriptures.